3 Key Elements to Effective Third-Party Risk Management

 When you have access to both internal and external data about your suppliers, including real-time information, you still need a modern Business Spend Management (BSM) technology platform with integrated applications to capture that data’s value.
 When evaluating your options, the first thing to consider is a platform’s capabilities and resiliency.
 A close second – and just as critical – is to evaluate any new platform and applications on their usability for your business users.
 Are the tools easy to use?
 Are they intuitive?
 Are they powerful?
 Do they operate in a silo or integrate into all of the systems your business uses to interact with suppliers?

-Without a platform and integrated applications that offer simple, powerful – Amazon-like, easy-to-use – interfaces (similar to what you’d expect in a consumer online shopping application), it’s all for naught.
+Without a vendor management software platform and integrated applications that offer simple, powerful – Amazon-like, easy-to-use – interfaces (similar to what you’d expect in a consumer online shopping application), it’s all for naught.
 User adoption for new supplier management processes is essential to success for these initiatives, so easiest-to-adopt applications are a must.
 If the new tools are difficult, time consuming, or burdensome, participation will be low, people will revert to past processes and rogue behavior, and your visibility into data will decrease while exposure to the firm and risk will increase.

 Download Now: Insights For Effective Third-Party Risk Management